StjepanDev/StjepanDev/README.md

 - 👋 Hi, I’m @StjepanDev
 - 👀 I’m interested in RxJS right now
-- 🌱 I’m currently learning Angular and Remix.js
+- 🌱 I’m currently learning Angular and reactive programming
 - 💞️ I’m looking to collaborate on React and Angular topics

 <!---